itaditya/circlebars/README.md

 - Note : value and maxValue options are common for both (timer and progressbar) but vary slightly in essence to both.

 Behaviors :
-* value : starting time for timer or initial value of progressbar | default = 0 | integer
+* startValue : starting time for timer or initial value of progressbar | default = 0 | integer
 * maxValue : the max time for timer to display or the value till which circlebar progresses | default = 60 | integer
 * counter : the time in which timer increase by 1s | default = 1000 | integer (1000 == 1sec)
 * triggerPercentage : should the circles styling alters according to progress level | default = false | boolean